Moment kernels: a simple and scalable approach for equivariance to rotations and reflections in deep convolutional networks: Discussion

 \paragraph{Limitations.} In this work we tried to make our networks simple, using standard modules where possible.
-While informative, this also means there are many features that have not yet been optimized.
-One limitation of the approach is computation time.
-Our networks are about 5 times slower than the standard network alternative with a similar number of free parameters.
-One important opportunity for speeding up calculations is to exploit sparsity.
-A convolution kernel in our 3D image registration example mapping matrices to matrices is about 41\% sparse; one mapping vectors to vectors is about 37\% sparse.
-While implementing our convolutions in a standard framework improves accessibility, it also slows things down.
-Other areas lacking optimization in our approach include parameter initialization, choice of nonlinearities, and normalization strategies Finally, our networks our exactly equivariant to 90 degree rotations and reflections, but for rotations by other angles equivariance is only approximate.
-Investigating optimal interpolation or sampling may be important in this context.
+This also means there are many features that have not yet been optimized.
+Moment kernels have higher per-epoch cost than a standard CNN in the 2D classification setting (3.9\,s vs.\ 1.4\,s/epoch), though they are $2.7\times$ faster than ESCNN (3.9\,s vs.\ 10.5\,s/epoch).
+In our 3D registration setting, both standard CNNs and moment kernels train at $\approx44$-45\,s/epoch.
+One opportunity for further speedup is to exploit sparsity: a moment kernel mapping matrices to matrices is about 41\% sparse and one mapping vectors to vectors is about 37\% sparse.
+Exploiting this structure could reduce the 2D overhead significantly.
+Other areas lacking optimization in our approach include parameter initialization, choice of nonlinearities, and normalization strategies.
+Finally, our networks are exactly equivariant to 90$^\circ$ rotations and reflections, but for rotations by other angles equivariance is only approximate.
+We investigated cubic radial interpolation as an alternative to linear interpolation and found it produces statistically indistinguishable results across 5 seeds.
+A more thorough study of interpolation and sampling strategies and their interactions with kernel size remains open; for example, \cite{du2024sreconv} used $5\times 5$ or $9\times 9$ kernels to improve rotation invariance.
+In the registration setting, we compared end-to-end equivariant regressors but did not test the encoder-plus-separate-solver configurations of \citet{rezvani2026, billot2024equitrack}, which would form a complementary line of work.